tderwedu/42cursus/04_Netwhat/IPs.md

 # IP addresses

-IP addresses consist of two groups of bits in the address: the most significant bits are the network prefix, which identifies a whole network or subnet, and the least significant set forms the host identifier, which specifies a particular interface of a host on that network.
+IP addresses consist of two groups of bits: the most significant bits are the network prefix, which identifies a whole network or subnet, and the least significant set forms the host identifier, which specifies a particular interface on that network.

 **functions**
 - network identification